Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-report-tactical

-Regular tactical reports, such as using the Conditions, Actions, and Needs (CAN) format, are critical to keep your participants well-informed.
+Regular tactical reports, such as using the Conditions, Actions, and Needs (CAN) format, are critical to keeping your participants well-informed.
 Use `/dispatch-report-tactical` to easily create these.

 The report form will appear like this: